tutorials-4newbies/scraping/README.md

 ## Work in small groups:

-Use the song list the yield the title, music writer and song text
+* Use the song list the yield the title, music writer and song text for all popular songs
+* Process the results and create a top words by songs, top music writer statistcs